-Boys Bedroom Remodel
+Boys Bedroom Remodel on a Budget

 *this post contains affiliate links for more information check out our disclosure page*

 The day has finally come…We’ve completed Tucker’s boys bedroom remodel!

 Our baby no longer has a closet for a room…he has a real honest to goodness bedroom!

 How to Turn a CLoset into a Bedroom – Bedroom Remodel / Renovation Before (a Former Closet)

 When we moved in our house we knew we needed another bedroom but we weren’t sure if remodeling the master closet was the way to achieve that.